What Is Operations Automation In IT?

 -Gartner, Predicts 2019: IT Operations

-Technologies such as artificial intelligence, low-code REST API adapters, and no-code development platforms are quickly evolving, enabling IT to create dynamic, flexible systems that can almost take care of themselves.
-As customer expectations and market demands continue to change, IT operations teams will need to leverage these new capabilities in order to stay ahead of digital transformation trends and competition.
+Technologies such as artificial intelligence, low-code REST API adapters and no-code development platforms are quickly evolving, enabling IT to create dynamic, flexible systems that can almost take care of themselves.
+As customer expectations and market demands continue to change, IT operations teams must leverage these new capabilities to stay ahead of digital transformation trends and competition.

-Universal connectors, direct integrations, and the ability to seamlessly execute APIs (.NET assemblies, RESTful services, command lines, stored procedures, etc.) –that’s the foundation of orchestration, the ability to integrate and manage virtually any process from a single location.
+Universal connectors, direct integrations and the ability to seamlessly execute APIs (.NET assemblies, RESTful services, command lines, stored procedures, etc.) – the foundation of orchestration, the ability to integrate and manage virtually any process from a single location.

 Orchestration tools abstract away the complexity of underlying scripts, enabling IT to assemble end-to-end processes that manage related interdependencies regardless of the underlying technology.
-This makes it possible for IT to automate and manage processes across on-premises and cloud-based systems, or between multiple cloud services in order to prevent vendor lock-in.
+This makes it possible for IT to automate and manage processes across on-premises and cloud-based systems or between multiple cloud services to prevent vendor lock-in.

-Additionally, by orchestrating automated processes from a single location, IT professionals can integrate provisioning, configuration, and permissioning tasks into end-to-end processes using infrastructure-as-code.
+Additionally, by orchestrating automated processes from a single location, IT professionals can integrate provisioning, configuration and permissions tasks into end-to-end processes using infrastructure-as-code.
 And, because these processes and systems are centrally managed, monitoring can be extended across the enterprise.

 AIOps

-To effectively manage and optimize complex environments, IT organizations are using artificial intelligence to identify bottlenecks, delays, and failures before they occur.
+To effectively manage and optimize complex environments, IT organizations use artificial intelligence to identify bottlenecks, delays and failures before they occur.
 By collecting and analyzing vast volumes of data, AI tools can trigger auto-remediation workflows and redirect resources to prevent CPU overloads and process failures.

 Additionally, using AIOps solutions provides visibility into all applications and system dependencies, drastically reducing the mean time to repair (MTTR) in the event of incidents.

 Predictive AIOps has tremendous value when its benefits and use cases are extended to the automation environment.
-Operations and devops teams require flexible IT infrastructures that can quickly adapt to dynamic, real-time demands.
+Operations and DevOps teams require flexible IT infrastructures that quickly adapt to dynamic, real-time demands.

 Hyperautomation

 Hyperautomation leverages artificial intelligence and machine learning to discover and automate as many business and IT processes as possible.
-Most organizations take an ad hoc approach to use automation, deploying multiple automation tools, leaving a lot of manual tasks left to be automated.
-Those holes in the organization’s “patchwork” automation can be filled by taking a unified approach to automation using low-code process development and intelligent orchestration tools.
+Most organizations take an ad hoc approach to using automation, deploying multiple automation tools and leaving a lot of manual tasks to be automated.
+Those holes in the organization’s “patchwork” automation can be filled with a unified approach using low-code process development and intelligent orchestration tools.

-Automated processes can then be simplified and optimized, completed in less time and with fewer errors and fewer resources.
-AI and ML algorithms can coordinate computing resources, analyze historical and real-time data, and take automated actions to prevent delays.
+Automated processes can then be simplified and optimized, completed in less time and with fewer errors and resources.
+AI and ML algorithms can coordinate computing resources, analyze historical and real-time data and take automated actions to prevent delays.

 When the organization has automated as many tasks and processes as possible, it becomes much easier to quickly develop reliable, end-to-end processes that support new or evolving business goals.
-By coordinating a range of tools with a single, unified solution, organizations are able to quickly react to evolving business and market demands.
+By coordinating a range of tools with a single, unified solution, organizations can quickly react to changing business and market demands.

-Technologies such as AIOps, cloud computing (SaaS/IaaS), and hyperautomation are giving IT departments the ability to drastically reduce the number of manual processes they are responsible for, with the potential for self-operating, fully automated NoOps environments.
+Technologies such as AIOps, cloud computing (SaaS/IaaS) and hyperautomation are allowing IT departments to drastically reduce the number of manual processes they are responsible for, with the potential for self-operating, fully automated NoOps environments.

-A NoOps strategy includes the use of intelligent automation tools to fully automate day-to-day operations, along with AI or ML to handle higher-level, more time-consuming tasks.
-Business team members and developers would then be able to execute processes on their own through a self-service portal, and provision resources using infrastructure-as-code.
+A NoOps strategy includes intelligent automation tools to fully automate day-to-day operations and AI or ML to handle higher-level, more time-consuming tasks.
+Business team members and developers could then execute processes independently through a self-service portal and provision resources using infrastructure-as-code.
 Operations would be effectively hands-off.

 “Cloud providers are continuing to climb the stack; rather than simply providing everything from the “hypervisor on down,” they are now—through their own focus on hyper-automation—taking on many core systems administration tasks including patching, backup, and database management, among others.
 Together, these capabilities create a NoOps environment where software and software-defined hardware are provisioned dynamically.”